A Framework for Improving the Reliability of Black-box Variational Inference: Termination Rule

 \section{Termination Rule}

 The development of our termination rule will proceed in three steps.
 First, we will select an appropriate discrepancy measure between distributions.
 Next, we will design an idealized termination rule based on this discrepancy measure.
-Finally, we will develop an implementable version of the idealized termination rule that satisfies our criteria for being robust, automatic, and accurate.
+Finally, we will develop an implementable version of the idealized termination rule that satisfies the criteria from \cref{sec:problem-setup}.